strannyi-tip/http-api/README.md

     //For example set cacheable
     .setCache(Api.Cache.RELOAD)

-    //Say that you want to send GET request using empty data .get()
+    //Say that you want to send GET request

-    //Use response what u need
+    .get()

-    .then(result => console.log(result));
+    //Use response what u need. @result is a Response object .then(result => console.log(result));
 ```